Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Bifurcation towards the plume/streamer structure

 \subsection{Blow-up in the three-dimensional axisymmetric case}

-In this section, we extend the above analysis to the axisymmetric case.
-Here, we will adopt the cylindrical coordinates $\mathbf{x}=(\psi,r,z)^T$, and redefine the Euler angles $\theta$ and $\phi$ as
+In this section, we extend the above analysis to the axisymmetric case, where we assume homogeneity in the azimuthal $\psi$ and vertical $z$ direction.
+Figure \ref{fig:setup}$(c)$ shows a typical axisymmetric vertical flow $u(r)$.
+Here, we will adopt the cylindrical coordinates $\xvec_R=(r,\psi,z)^T$ and a new set of Euler angles $\tilde{\theta}$ and $\tilde{\phi}$ as

-Although the rotating $\phi(\psi)$ coordinate introduces a Coriolis force in the $\pvec$-space, the resulting Fokker-Planck equation is the same as (\ref{eq:smol-parallel}) with $x \mapsto r$ (see Supplementary Material).
+Although the rotating $\tilde{\phi}(\psi)$ coordinate introduces a centrifugal force in the $\pvec$-space, the resulting Fokker-Planck equation is the same as (\ref{eq:smol-parallel}) with $x \mapsto r$ (see appendix \ref{app:centrifugal}).
 Hence, following the same procedures in \S\ref{sec:Analytical_Solution}, we have

 leading to the steady solution